 - Decided which Selection Criteria is to be planned.

 - If you want to create a run by location/planning area and include all products, then click on Planning Area, select Add Row, Include, Equal To, and enter the Planning Area ID in the Planning Area ID From box.

 - If you want to have the run by location, but want to restrict certain products, you can go to the product tab, add row, select exclude and enter the Product ID(s) to exclude.
-Alternatively, if you just want a few products within the location, you can add a row and select include and input the Product ID(s) to be planned.
+Alternatively, if you just want a few products within the location, you can add a row and select include and input the Product ID(s) to be planned, ByDesign will support either.

 - You can also create a run for just Products or just Planning Groups without locations by entering data into just each of those tabs.
 There are many combinations available.